azaaaaaaaaad/online-group-study-client/README.md

 - **Project Concept**: Group-Study is an online platform designed to facilitate collaborative learning among students and professionals.
 It aims to solve the problem of isolation in remote learning environments by providing a virtual space where users can engage in group study sessions regardless of their physical location.

-- **Problem it Solves**: Addresses the need for effective and interactive study sessions outside traditional classroom settings.
-It enables users to connect, share resources, and collaborate in real-time, fostering a conducive learning environment.
+- **Problem it Solves**: It enables users to connect, share resources, and collaborate in real-time, fostering a conducive learning environment.

 ## Features